JacobChalk/TIM/feature_extractors/auditory_slowfast/README.md

 We use the Auditory SlowFast model, retrained with input = 1 sec.
 You can replicate these as follows:

-- For EPIC-SOUNDS, we used the training script as described in [EPIC-SOUNDS repository](https://github.com/epic-kitchens/epic-sounds-annotations/tree/main/src) repository.
+- For EPIC-SOUNDS and Perception Test, we used the training script as described in [EPIC-SOUNDS repository](https://github.com/epic-kitchens/epic-sounds-annotations/tree/main/src) repository.
 We change the line 11~12 in [this](https://github.com/epic-kitchens/epic-sounds-annotations/blob/c61444e7abb72589d6d805042fabdaa5bd9ed765/src/configs/EPIC-Sounds/slowfast/SLOWFASTAUDIO_8x8_R50.yaml#L11) with `CLIP_SECS:0.999` and `NUM_FRAMES:200`.
-- For Perception Test and AVE, we pretrained the model with VGGSound dataset.
+- For AVE, we pretrained the model with VGGSound dataset.
 We use the training script in [this](https://github.com/ekazakos/auditory-slow-fast) repository.
 We fixed the line 11 ~ 13 in [here](https://github.com/ekazakos/auditory-slow-fast/blob/6af3fd7277e278315ebbed1430d682dd64a3a80d/configs/VGG-Sound/SLOWFAST_R50.yaml#L11) with `CLIP_SECS:0.999` and `NUM_FRAMES:200`.
-Note that the sampling rate of audios in perception_test and AVE dataset we used is 16kHz.
-The sampling rate of EPIC-SOUNDS audios is 24kHz.
+Note that the sampling rate of audios in Perception Test and EPIC-SOUNDS dataset we used is 24kHz.
+The sampling rate of AVE audios is 16kHz.

 We also provide these pretrained models directly in the following: